-- The total land area of Niamey is 92 square miles (239 square kilometres)…
+The total land area of Niamey is 92 square miles (239 square kilometers)…

-Do you have any interesting or fun facts about Niamey that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about Niamey?
+Share them in the comments below!